V. N. Tiwari: Family

 Tiwari was married to Amrit Tewari.
-His son Manish Tewari is a member of the Indian National Congress and Member of Parliament from Anandpur Sahib constituency in Punjab.
+His son Manish Tewari is a member of the Indian National Congress and Member of Parliament from Chandigarh constituency.
 His son had also served, as the Minister of Information and Broadcasting in the government of India in UPA 2 government.

 Awards

 Tiwari won the Sahitya Akademi Award in 1981 for his poetry book Garaj Ton Footpath Teek.

 Death

 Tiwari was assassinated by Khalistani militants at Sector 24, Chandigarh, while on a morning walk in 1984.
 Surinder Singh Sodhi, deemed by Jarnail Singh Bhindranwale as his right arm, was responsible for the killing.